external-secrets/external-secrets/docs/guides-getallsecrets.md

 # Fetching information from multiple secrets

-In some use cases, it might be impractical to bundle all sensistive information into a single secret, or even it is not possible to fully know a given secret name.
+In some use cases, it might be impractical to bundle all sensitive information into a single secret, or even it is not possible to fully know a given secret name.
 In such cases, it is possible that an user might need to sync multiple secrets from an external provider into a single Kubernetes Secret.
 This is possible to be done in external-secrets with the `dataFrom.find` option.

 !!! note
     The secret's contents as defined in the provider are going to be stored in the kubernetes secret as a single key.
 Currently, it is not possible to apply any decoding Strategy during a find operation.